apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-consuming-events-over-http-quarkus/README.md

 ### Submit a request

-The service based on the JSON workflow definition can be started by publishing an HTTP event request to 'http://localhost:8080/startevent' with following content:
+The service based on the JSON workflow definition can be started by publishing an HTTP event to 'http://localhost:8080/startevent' with following content:

-The service based on the JSON workflow definition can be started by sending a request to http://localhost:8080/startevent' with following content

 ```json
 {